 A bright yellow, orange, or any other fluorescent coloured vest is hard to miss.
 Wearing a safety vest makes sure you are highly visible at all times of the day.
 It can also be used as an identifier for your fellow workers.
 If you plan on working at a job site that requires you to stand on a road or work in the dark, then you definitely need a safety vest.

-Wearing a safety vest is a requirement for most job sites anyways, so you’re better off purchasing one for the rest of your career in trades.
+Wearing a safety vest is a requirement for most job sites anyway, so you’re better off purchasing one for the rest of your career in trades.

 Using a respirator mask protects you from harmful contaminants in the air.
 Even being exposed to dust can affect the way you breathe and work.
 There is usually a process in place to make sure you don’t need to wear a respirator.